AdityaSingh25/React/Readme.md

 ## First very small full stack app

-- need to learn axios, useEffect
+- need to learn axios(fectch is not rightway), useEffect(for correcting infinite get calls)